Like the Schaller article, we could discuss the Kahler tremolo for days and have enough information to fill another website, but I won’t.

 Kahler Steeler (Mid- 1980s)

 The Kahler Steeler, very top, was a very high quality tremolo made in the USA.
 Along with the Fernandes Headcrasher series and Kahler Killer, it’s considered one of the best licensed Floyd Roses of the era.
-In fact, the Steeler bridge caused a massive court battle between Gary Kahler and Floyd Rose where Mr. Rose came out the victor due to patent infringement (I think).
-If anybody has more information regarding this court battle, please contact me.
+In fact, the Steeler bridge was a result in a massive court battle between Gary Kahler and Floyd Rose where Gary Kahler came out the victor and was allowed to fabricate the early Floyd Rose Pros and Kahler Killer, Steeler, and Spyder tremolos.

 Kahler Steeler, above.
 This is one of the first FRT-5 “whale tail” style tremolos Gary Kahler started making after he finished short Floyd Rose run for Kramer Guitars.